 - Instructions: Please download the linked Google Doc, complete it, and then upload it to M-Compass as a PDF.

 - An Unofficial Transcript

-- For travel during the Spring/Summer Term apply by April 15, 2022
+- For travel during the Winter Term apply by November 18, 2022

 Pre-Department Expectations of Travel Fund Recipients